Middlesex County (New Jersey) Property Tax Calculator 2026

 FAQs

-What is the average property tax rate in Middlesex County?
+What is the average property tax rate in Middlesex County, NJ, for 2026?

-When are property taxes due in Middlesex County?
+How is property tax calculated in Middlesex County?

-Are there any tax relief programs in Middlesex County?
+Are there any tax relief programs for Middlesex County seniors or veterans?

 Scroll to Top